We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 Useful content, well presented, can show competence on your part and a desire to help inform your audience, to create Authority and build a brand by consistently publishing.

 Some suggested rules include writing for the reader, good story telling and persistent promotion.
 This is very much a Marketing function rather than a Sales function and one that should be guided by the requirements of the audience.
 What do they want to read or hear about?
 Find out – Ask them?
 Deliver the resulting content as Text, as Audio and as Video content.
 Keep it simple rather than complex or technical.
+Do not depend on AI, create something original and of value to your ideal audience.

 SEO – This ‘content marketing’ is now a key part of search engine optimisation as Google will no longer allow people or digital marketers dictate the keyword or key term for a page, if they do not back it up with good useful engaging relevant content.
 This helps business owners as they no longer need to depend on digital marketing techniques that they did not really understand.
 Paying some company a set fee to ensure you are optimised for your key words or terms is no longer the only option.
 Now you can use your website and overall web presence to show people what you do and why you are good at it.
+Google Ai mode and Search GPT will use your content to answer questions, if it is good enough.

 But focus on answering the question and offering FREE no obligation “Tips” or guides.
 Do not plaster the content with “Special Offers” or “Buy Now” or “Only 12 hours left” sales messages.
 Offer links to other useful information, other guides, tips or free sheets.
-On each page, do have one or two simple discreet Opt In buttons, to a service or product or shop, but they should be there if required, rather than a focus on the page.
+On each page, do have one or two simple discreet Opt In buttons, to a service or product or shop, but they should be there if required, rather than being a focus on the page.
 No big forms looking for Personal details, no “In your Face” popups, no screaming sales tools.
 John Deere have done this for generations in every medium known and they have a great Community of followers, who know the products do as advertised and the potential buyer knows long before visiting a showroom what each product can do, which problems they solve.
 And how they operate, along with Tips on how to get the best from the product, why it is better than the competition and how it makes sense to own it.

 Structure of Content on page: Treat every page as a landing page, with a title, sub title, short explanation of what you are about to offer, an image or some pertinent graphics and a clear call to action, as in what you want the reader to do next.